bookchainio/steem-whitepaper/fil-PH/SteemWhitePaper.md

 The use of *negative-voting* to keep people from abusing the system leverages the *crab mentality* that many people have when it is perceived that one individual is profiting at the expense of everyone else.
 While crab mentality normally refers to short-sighted people keeping good people down, it is also what allows good people to keep bad people down.
 The only “problem” with crab mentality is when people *wrongly believe* someone is profiting at everyone else's expense.

-**The Story of the Crab Bucket**[^6]
+**Ang Kuwento ng Balde na Alimango**[^6]

-A man was walking along the beach and saw another man fishing in the surf with a bait bucket beside him.
-As he drew closer, he saw that the bait bucket had no lid and had live crabs inside.
+Mayroong isang lalake na naglalakad sa baybayin at nakakakita ng isa pang lalake na nangingisda sa surf na may balde ng bait sa tabi niya.
+Habang lumalapit siya, nakita niya na ang balde ng bait ay walang takip at mayroong buhat na mga alimango sa loob.

-"Why don't you cover your bait bucket so the crabs won't escape?", he said.
+"Bakit hindi mo takpan ang iyong balde ng bait upang hindi makalabas ang mga alimango?", sabi niya.

-"You don't understand.", the man replied, "If there is one crab in the bucket it would surely crawl out very quickly.
-However, when there are many crabs in the bucket, if one tries to crawl up the side, the others grab hold of it and pull it back down so that it will share the same fate as the rest of them."
+"Hindi mo naiintindihan.", sagot ng lalake, "Kapag isa lang ang alimango sa balde tiyak na mabilis ito makakagapang palabas.
+Gayunman, kapag marami na ang mga alimango sa balde, kung ang isa ay magtatangka na gumapang sa gilid, ihihila ng iba pababa ang gumagapang upang mapareho ang kapalaran niya sa iba."

-So it is with people.
-If one tries to do something different, get better grades, improve herself, escape her environment, or dream big dreams, other people will try to drag her back down to share their fate.
+Pareho lang sa mga tao.
+Kapag ang isa ay magtatangka na gumawa ng iba, kumuha ng mas mataas na grado, pabutihin ang sarili, tumakas sa kanilang kapiligiran, o mangarap ng malaki, mayroong ibang tao na itatangka na hilain siya pababa upang pareho sila ng kapalaran.

-Eliminating “abuse” is not possible and shouldn’t be the goal.
-Even those who are attempting to “abuse” the system are still doing work.
+Ang pagtanggal ng "pag-aabuso" ay hindi posible at hindi dapat layunin.
+Kahit na ang mga nagtatangka "abusuhin" ang sistema ay gumagawa parin ng trabaho.
 Any compensation they get for their successful attempts at abuse or collusion is at least as valuable for the purpose of distributing the currency as the make-work system employed by traditional Bitcoin mining or the collusive mining done via mining pools.
 All that is necessary is to ensure that abuse isn’t so rampant that it undermines the incentive to do real work in support of the community and its currency.

 The goal of building a community currency is to get more “crabs in the bucket”.
 Going to extreme measures to eliminate all abuse is like attempting to put a lid on the bucket to prevent a few crabs from escaping and comes at the expense of making it harder to add new crabs to the bucket.
 It is sufficient to make the walls slippery and give the other crabs sufficient power to prevent others from escaping.